Tinram/Bookmarks-Checker/README.md

 So many browser bookmarks!

 There are 1,800 URLs in my bookmarks.
-In just one year, 120 of those URLs ceased to exist.
+And in just one year, 120 of those URLs ceased to exist.

 A simple PHP script provided a somewhat slow way (~1 URL per second) of checking for dead links.

-I switched to Python to see if its threading capabilities could speed up the process.
+I switched to Python to leverage its threading capabilities and speed up the process.

 ## Scripts